 In the Den we loved the author’s forensic mind and urgency used in her descriptions.
 ‘Everyday I fall to my elbows and beckon more crusts from under tables and high chairs, crawling through banana goo, yoghurt and crushed grape’.
 Her storytelling as a young mother resonated with us and we loved her reading of the lament and her superstitious mind.

-It’s the perfect winter’s tale - dark, beautiful and exciting and no surprise to the Den to find it the recent winner of the Foyles Non-Fiction Book of The Year 2020.
+It’s the perfect winter’s tale - dark, beautiful and exciting and no surprise to the Den to be winning awards including the Foyles Non-Fiction Book of The Year 2020.
 One for now!

 And if you enjoyed the poetic depth of Ní Ghríofa's narrative you may enjoy Jon McGregor's novels.
-Now on RD's pile for '21!
+On RD's pile for '21!
 Watch this space.